wvanbergen/blogposts/restful_considered_harmful.md

 # RESTful thinking considered harmful

 It has been interesting and at times amusing to watch the last couple of intense debates in the Rails community.
-Of particular interest to me are the two topics that ended up on the Rails blog itself: [using the PATCH HTTP method for updates](http://weblog.rubyonrails.org/2012/2/25/edge-rails-patch-is-the-new-primary-http-method-for-updates/) and [protecting attribute mass-assignment in the controller vs. in the model](Strong parameters: Dealing with mass assignment in the controller instead of the model).
+Of particular interest to me are the two topics that relate to RESTful design that ended up on the Rails blog itself: [using the PATCH HTTP method for updates](http://weblog.rubyonrails.org/2012/2/25/edge-rails-patch-is-the-new-primary-http-method-for-updates/) and [protecting attribute mass-assignment in the controller vs. in the model](Strong parameters: Dealing with mass assignment in the controller instead of the model).

+## REST and CRUD

-They are interesting because they our both about the update part of the CRUD model.
+These discussions are interesting because they our both about the update part of the CRUD model.
 PATCH deals with updates directly, and most problems with mass-assignment occur with updates, not with creation of resources.

-## REST and CRUD

 In the Rails world, RESTful design and the CRUD interface are closely intertwined: the best illustration for this is that the resource generator generates a controller with all the CRUD actions in place (read is renamed to show, and delete is renamed to destroy).
 Also, there is the [DHH RailsConf '06 keynote](http://www.scribemedia.org/2006/07/09/dhh/) linking CRUD to RESTful design.